Topology by Dissipation: Majorana Bosons in Metastable Quadratic Markovian Dynamics

-In this paper we focus on one-dimensional, bulk translation-invariant QBLs.
+We focus on one-dimensional, bulk translation-invariant QBLs.
 There are three basic configurations: periodic (PBCs), open BCs (OBCs, two terminations), and semi-open BCs (infinite system with one termination).
 With hindsight, an infinite system without terminations is well described as the limiting case of PBCs.
 The dynamical matrices of these QBLs are known as block-Toeplitz or circulant matrices for OBCs and PBCs, respectively \cite{BottcherBook,JPA}.
-Because of translation invariance, the rapidity spectrum for OBCs form closed curves in the complex plane in the limit where $N\rightarrow \infty$.
-Concretely, we will rely on two model QBLs for illustration.
+Translation invariance implies the rapidity spectrum for PBCs form closed curves in ${\mathbb C}$ as $N\rightarrow \infty$.
+We will rely on two model QBLs for illustration.
 The Hamiltonian is the bosonic Kitaev chain (BKC) \cite{clerkPRX,Decon},

-where $J\geq \Delta\geq 0$ are nearest-neighbor hopping and non-degenerate parametric amplification amplitudes, and $\mu \in\mathbb{R}$ is a uniform degenerate parametric amplification strength.
+where $J\geq \Delta\geq 0$ are nearest-neighbor hopping and non-degenerate parametric amplification amplitudes, and $\mu \in\mathbb{R}$ is a uniform degenerate parametric amplification strength \cite{Walls}.
 It is the dissipation mechanisms that separates the two models:

 \(\bullet\) {\bf Model 1}: Uniform onsite dissipation, $L_j = \sqrt{2\kappa} \,a_j$ for $j=1,\ldots, N$, with $\kappa > 0$ the uniform damping strength.

 \(\bullet\) {\bf Model 2}: Add to the previous model next-nearest-neighbor damping of strength $\Gamma >0$.